lgrammel/js-agent/packages/agent/README.md

-# JS Agent: Build AI Agents with TS/JS
+# JS Agent: Build AI Agents with JS & TS

 JS Agent is a composable and extensible framework for creating AI agents with TypeScript/JavaScript.